 3.3 Rules 2.3, 2.4 and 2.5 of Division 8 of these rules shall apply.

-3.4 The casino operator may elect to operate a winning number display, being an electronic device for recording and displaying the most recent winning numbers spun at the table.
+3.4 The Casino Operator may elect to operate a winning number display, being an electronic device for recording and displaying the most recent winning numbers spun at the table.

-3.5 The roulette terminal must:
+3.5 The Roulette Terminal must:

-display a roulette layout similar to that shown in Appendix 1;
+display a layout marked in a manner that clearly denoted the wagering options (see example at Appendix 1);

 display the following information: